Lübeck: Music, literature and the arts

-The composer Franz Tunder was principal organist in the Marienkirche, Lübeck, when he initiated the tradition of weekly Abendmusiken.
+The composer Franz Tunder was principal organist in the Marienkirche, Lübeck when he initiated the tradition of weekly Abendmusiken.
 In 1668, his daughter Anna Margarethe married the Danish-German composer Dieterich Buxtehude, who became the new organist at the Marienkirche.
 Some of the rising composers of the day travelled to Lübeck to witness his performances, notably Handel and Mattheson in 1703, and Bach in 1705.

 Writer and Nobel laureate Thomas Mann was a member of the Mann family of Lübeck merchants.
 His well-known 1901 novel Buddenbrooks made readers in Germany (and later worldwide, through numerous translations) familiar with the manner of life and mores of the 19th-century Lübeck bourgeoisie.

 Lübeck became the scene of a notable art scandal in the 1950s.
 Lothar Malskat was hired to restore medieval frescoes of the Marienkirche, which were unearthed as a result of severe bomb damage during World War II.
 Instead, he painted new works, which he passed off as restorations, fooling many experts.
 Malskat later revealed the deception himself.
-Writer and Nobel laureate Günter Grass featured this incident in his 1986 novel The Rat; from 1995 he lived close to Lübeck in Behlendorf, where he was buried in 2015.
+Writer and Nobel laureate Günter Grass featured this incident in his 1986 novel The Rat; from 1995, he lived close to Lübeck in Behlendorf, where he was buried in 2015.

 Museums

 Lübeck has many small museums, such as the St. Anne's Museum Quarter, Lübeck, the Behnhaus, the European Hansemuseum, and the Holstentor.
 Lübeck Museum of Theatre Puppets is a privately run museum.
-Waterside attractions are a lightvessel that served Fehmarnbelt and the Lisa von Lübeck, a reconstruction of a Hanseatic 15th century caravel.
+Waterside attractions include the Fehmarnbelt lightship and the Lisa von Lübeck, a reconstruction of a 15th-century Hanseatic caravel.

-The marzipan museum in the second floor of Café Niederegger in Breite Strasse explains the history of marzipan, and shows historical wood molds for the production of marzipan blocks and a group of historical figures made of marzipan.
+The marzipan museum on the second floor of Café Niederegger in Breite Strasse explains the history of marzipan and shows historical wood molds for the production of marzipan blocks and a group of historical figures made of marzipan.